atticuspatrick/atticuspatrick/README.md

 ### What I'm working on
-I am a senior studying at the University of Vermont and I am graduating in the Spring of 2023.
+I am a recent graduate from the University of Vermont.
 My main areas of interest within data science are sports analytics, particularly soccer analytics, and the depth and variety of applications of machine learning and statistical learning.
 The majority of my work here is performed using Python and R.

 Feel free to check out some of my projects below!